-In this contribution, it is proposed to signal filter coefficients in APS for luma component that are used for downsampling.
+In this contribution, it is proposed to signal filter coefficients in APS for luma and chroma components that are used for downsampling.
 In slice header, an APS index is signalled to indicate which filter coefficients set is applied for downsampling.
 This allows to specify the desired coefficients per picture, which can be scaling ratio dependent.